Published: October 23, 2020 | Last Updated: July 8, 2024

 In general, the horror genre is arguably one of the most famous cult film genres of all time, and this is especially true for the zombie subgenre.
 But why are zombie movies in particular so popular?

-The reason zombie movies are so popular is a combination of low budgets, high returns, and suspenseful action.
-Zombie movies ticks of all the boxes when it comes to triggering our guilty human desires to experience our most basic instinctive fears (as categorized by Dr. Karl Albrecht) of extinction, mutilation, loss of autonomy, separation, and death of the ego.
+Zombie movies are so popular because of low budgets, high returns, and suspenseful action.
+Zombie movies tick off all the boxes when it comes to triggering our guilty human desires to experience our most basic instinctive fears (as categorized by Dr. Karl Albrecht) of extinction, mutilation, loss of autonomy, separation, and death of the ego.

 That’s the short answer.
 Now, let’s explore the zombie apocalypse in more detail.
 Join the ride if you dare.
 And remember to bring a baseball bat.